5 Tips for Maintaining Digital Safety When Offshoring in the Philippines

 A phishing attack is a type of scheme where a person impersonates your trusted service provider and sends your virtual assistant an email containing attachments to plant malware in their device.
 If they infiltrate your system, their actions could result in stolen data, reputational damage, and even financial losses.

 Fortunately, a VPN can minimize this risk by creating a secure connection between a user’s device and a remote VPN server.
 The VPN does this by encrypting the user’s data and masking their IP address, allowing the internet to be accessed privately and securely.
-This in turn protects personal information from being seen by third parties.

 2. Use Secure Communication Tools